Absolutely convex sets of large Szlenk index: The Szlenk index, trees and operators on Banach spaces over trees

 \subsection{The Szlenk index}

 Let $X$ be a Banach space.
 For each $\epsilon>0$ define a derivation $s_\epsilon$ on weak$^\ast$-compact subsets of $X^\ast$ as follows: for weak$^\ast$-compact $K\subseteq X^\ast$ let

 Iterate $s_\epsilon$ transfinitely by setting $s_\epsilon^0(K)=K$, $s_\epsilon^{\xi+1}(K) = s_\epsilon(s_\epsilon^\xi(K))$ for every ordinal $\xi$, and $s_\epsilon^\xi(K) =\bigcap_{\zeta<\xi}s_\epsilon^\zeta(K)$ whenever $\xi$ is a limit ordinal.
-The {\it $\epsilon$-Szlenk index of $K$}, denoted $Sz(K,\epsilon)$, is defined as the smallest ordinal $\xi$ such that $s_\epsilon^\xi(K)\neq\emptyset$, if such an ordinal exists; if no such ordinal exists then $Sz(K,\epsilon)$ is undefined.
+The \textit{$\epsilon$-Szlenk index of $K$}, denoted $Sz(K,\epsilon)$, is defined as the smallest ordinal $\xi$ such that $s_\epsilon^\xi(K)=\emptyset$, if such an ordinal exists; if no such ordinal exists then $Sz(K,\epsilon)$ is undefined.
 (Note that, by weak$^\ast$-compactness, $Sz(K,\epsilon)$ is a successor ordinal when it exists.)
 Notationally, we write $Sz(K,\epsilon)<\infty$ to mean that $Sz(K,\epsilon)$ is defined, and $Sz(K,\epsilon)=\infty$ to mean that $Sz(K,\epsilon)$ is undefined.
-If $Sz(K,\epsilon)$ is defined for all $\epsilon>0$ then the {\it Szlenk index of $K$}, denoted $Sz(K)$, is the ordinal $\sup_{\epsilon>0}Sz(K,\epsilon)$.
+If $Sz(K,\epsilon)$ is defined for all $\epsilon>0$ then the \textit{Szlenk index of $K$}, denoted $Sz(K)$, is the ordinal $\sup_{\epsilon>0}Sz(K,\epsilon)$.
 If $Sz(K,\epsilon)$ is undefined for some $\epsilon>0$, then $Sz(K)$ is undefined; we write $Sz(K)<\infty$ to mean that $Sz(K)$ is defined, and $Sz(K)=\infty$ to mean that $Sz(K)$ is undefined.
 Note that while $Sz(K,\epsilon)\leq \xi$ means that $Sz(K,\epsilon)$ is defined and equal to an ordinal not exceeding $\xi$, the statement $Sz(K,\epsilon)\nleq \xi$ means either that $Sz(K,\epsilon)$ is undefined or that $Sz(K,\epsilon)$ is defined and exceeds $\xi$; similarly, $Sz(K)\nleq\xi$ means either that $Sz(K)$ is undefined or that $Sz(K)$ is defined and equal to an ordinal exceeding $\xi$.

-Define the {\it $\epsilon$-Szlenk index of $X$} and the {\it Szlenk index of $X$} to be the indices $Sz(X,\epsilon):=Sz(B_{X^\ast},\epsilon)$ and $Sz(X):=Sz(B_{X^\ast})$, respectively.
-If $Y$ is a Banach space and $T:X\longrightarrow Y$ an operator, define the {\it $\epsilon$-Szlenk index of $T$} and the {\it Szlenk index of $T$} to be the indices $Sz(T,\epsilon):=Sz(T^\ast (B_{X^\ast}),\epsilon)$ and $Sz(T):=Sz(T^\ast (B_{X^\ast}))$, respectively.
+Define the \textit{$\epsilon$-Szlenk index of $X$} and the \textit{Szlenk index of $X$} to be the indices $Sz(X,\epsilon):=Sz(B_{X^\ast},\epsilon)$ and $Sz(X):=Sz(B_{X^\ast})$, respectively.
+If $Y$ is a Banach space and $T:X\longrightarrow Y$ an operator, define the \textit{$\epsilon$-Szlenk index of $T$} and the \textit{Szlenk index of $T$} to be the indices $Sz(T,\epsilon):=Sz(T^\ast (B_{X^\ast}),\epsilon)$ and $Sz(T):=Sz(T^\ast (B_{X^\ast}))$, respectively.

-A survey of the Szlenk index and its applications in the context of Banach spaces can be found in \cite{Lancien2006}.
-For facts regarding Szlenk indices of operators we refer the reader to \cite{Brookerc}.
+A useful survey of the Szlenk index and its applications in Banach space theory has been written by \textcite{Lancien2006}.
+For facts regarding Szlenk indices of operators we refer the reader to the work of \textcite{Brooker2012}.
 The following proposition collects some well-known facts concerning Szlenk indices of Banach spaces and operators.

 \begin{proposition} Let $X$ be a Banach space. \begin{itemize} \item[(i)] For $K_1\subseteq K_2\subseteq X^\ast$, $\epsilon_1\geq\epsilon_2>0$ and ordinals $\xi_1\geq\xi_2$ we have $s_{\epsilon_1}^{\xi_1}(K_1)\subseteq s_{\epsilon_2}^{\xi_2}(K_2)$. \item[(ii)] For a subspace $Z\subseteq X$ we have $Sz(Z)\leq Sz(X)$ and $Sz(X/Z)\leq Sz(X)$. \item[(iii)] The following are equivalent: \begin{itemize} \item[(a)] $Sz(X)<\infty$ (that is, the Szlenk index is defined). \item[(b)] $X$ is an Asplund space. \item[(c)] $X^\ast$ has the Radon-Nikod{\'y}m property. \item[(d)] Every separable subspace of $X$ has separable dual. \end{itemize} \end{itemize} \end{proposition}